pichim/PM2_PES_Board_Example/docs/markdown/ws2.md

 The first task will be servo integration and calibration along with mechanical button integration.

 1. Connect the mechanical button to the PC_5 pin and the ground to the corresponding pin (use [Nucleo Board pinmap][1])
-2. Once you've attached the mechanical button, link the board to the computer using a mini USB cable.
-Shortly after the connection, a console window should automatically appear in Mbed Studio.
-3. In the ``main`` function, it's essential to create a mechanical button object with the appropriate pullup mode.:
+2. In the ``main`` function, it's essential to create a mechanical button object with the appropriate pullup mode.:
 ```
 // mechanical button
 // create DigitalIn object to evaluate extra mechanical button